 For entry-level nursing resumes you should list past work experience unrelated to nursing.
 However, show some of the soft skills you may have acquired that can apply to a nursing career, such as critical thinking, conflict resolution, or teamwork.

 You can also add a list of relevant courses that are focused on specific parts or expectations of a role.
 This is why it’s beneficial to have more than one resume.

-When writing a resume for an RN position, especially for your first position after licensure, make sure to include your clinical rotations and nurse practicum.
+When writing a resume for an RN position, especially for a entry level rn resume, make sure to include your clinical rotations and nurse practicum.
 Also, include how many hours you completed and in what departments to show your various experiences.

 The RN resume sample below demonstrates how to write a nursing resume that lists rotations and practicums.